istio/fortio-deployment/istio.io/README.md

     OK

 The canary cluster has a separate load balanced IP which can be used for additional manual checks.
-Use steps in the testing section above to determine the ingress IP.
+Use steps in the testing section above to determine the ingress IP of the canary cluster.

 For the real deployment set kubectl to target the production cluster and run `make deploy`.
 Nginx doesn't auto-detect configuration file changes so pods may need to be manually killed to force deployment to restart nginx with new configuration via ConfigMaps.